Anne Kirkbride: Coronation Street

 Kirkbride was noticed by casting directors for the British soap opera Coronation Street when she acted in a Jack Rosenthal play, Another Sunday and Sweet F.A.
 (1972), for Granada Television.
 She played the bit part of Deirdre Hunt in Coronation Street from November 1972.
 The character's role grew and after further appearances in 1973, Kirkbride signed a contract with the serial in 1974.
-From then on, the character of Deirdre Barlow became known for her very large spectacles and her husky voice (a result of Kirkbride's own chain smoking).
+From then on, the character of Deirdre Langton, later Barlow became known for her very large spectacles and her husky voice (a result of Kirkbride's own chain smoking).

 On 29 September 2014, it was announced Kirkbride would have a three-month break from the show and prior to her death, she had filmed no official last scenes, making her final scenes the ones aired on 8 October 2014 with her character's absence in the soap being explained as staying with a friend until July 2015, when the death of her character Deirdre was announced by Bev Unwin (Susie Blake) returning to tell Ken and Tracy that she died on the day of her 60th birthday party and homecoming.
 At the 2015 British Soap Awards, she posthumously received the Outstanding Achievement award, which was accepted by her husband.